kristof1104/CheatMod/README.md

 	- Added Feature To Show/Unlock All hints version 1.0.3
 	- Bugfix Show/Unlock All hints
+version 1.0.4
+	- Unlock Casual games & Sequels when starting new games

 How to add CheatMod to your Game Dev Tycoon: